-12 Top-Rated Attractions & Things to Do in Wisconsin Dells
+19 Top-Rated Attractions & Things to Do in Wisconsin Dells

 One of the most notable areas, while difficult to get to on foot, is the Dells of the Wisconsin River State Natural Area.
 Views of some of the sandstone skyscrapers can be seen from the Wisconsin Dells River Walk, but the best way to observe the State Natural Area is on a sightseeing tour along the Wisconsin River.

-1 Original Wisconsin Ducks Boat Tour
+1. Original Wisconsin Ducks Tour

-One of the top things to do in Wisconsin Dells is take a boat tour on the Original Wisconsin Duck boats.
+One of the top things to do in Wisconsin Dells is taking a tour with the Original Wisconsin Ducks.
 Splash into the Wisconsin River and Lake Delton for part of your excursion in the water, then enjoy a drive through four miles of wilderness without ever leaving the vehicle.
-The historical amphibious vehicles were designed to transport supplies from ship to shore during World War II.
-The vehicles have been used to give visitors a unique way to experience Wisconsin Dells by land and water since 1946.
+This is an iconic attraction in Wisconsin Dells and it's also a unique way to see the city.

 Address: 1890 Wisconsin Dells Parkway, Wisconsin Dells, Wisconsin

-2 Noah's Ark Waterpark
+2. Noah's Ark Waterpark

 Some of the popular features and rides include the two rivers; two large wave pools; and tube rides like the Bermuda Triangle, Dark Voyage, and Time Warp that spins you inside of a giant bowl while in the raft.
 There are several group rides, which are fun for families, and dry activities like an arcade and 4-D theater.

 Address: 1410 Wisconsin Dells Parkway, Wisconsin Dells, Wisconsin

-3 Wisconsin Deer Park
+3. Wisconsin Deer Park

 The most recognized resident of the park is the white-tailed deer, a common species in Wisconsin and the upper Midwest.
 As you stroll through the park, be sure to take in some of the other exhibits that have bison, Japanese sika deer, and elk.

-Address: 583 Wisconsin Dells Parkway, Wisconsin Dells, Wisconsin
+Address: 2183 Wisconsin Dells Parkway, Wisconsin Dells, Wisconsin

-4 Rick Wilcox Magic Theater
+4. Rick Wilcox Magic Theater

 The family-friendly show features husband and wife team, Rick and Suzan Wilcox, who update the show each year with new illusions and on-stage performances.
 Be sure to take note of the actual theater when you visit as it has a history of its own.
 Before it opened in 1999 for the Rick Wilcox show, it had a stint as a teen dance club in the 1980s and a country music theater in the 1990s.

 Address: 1670 Wisconsin Dells Parkway, Wisconsin Dells, Wisconsin

-5 Wilderness Resort
+6. Wilderness Resort

 One of the most impressive areas of the resort is at the Wild WaterDome.
 It is a 70,000 square-foot indoor water park with the country's largest wave pool, featuring five-foot waves and a dome skylight that covers the entire facility.
-There are two other indoor water parks: the Wild West, with thrill rides, and Cubby's Cove, which has a sport pool with basketball hoops.
+There are two other indoor water parks: the Wild West, with thrill rides, and Cubby's Cove, which has a sports pool with basketball hoops.

 Address: 511 E. Adams Street, Wisconsin Dells, Wisconsin

-6 The Palace Theater in the Dells
+7. The Palace Theater in the Dells

 If you are spending time in Wisconsin Dells, you should plan at least one evening out at The Palace Theater in the Dells.
 You can enjoy dinner and a show or just attend a performance.

 Address: 564 Wisconsin Dells Parkway South, Wisconsin Dells, Wisconsin

-7 H.H.
+9. H.H.
 Bennett Studio

 While there are a number of museums to explore in Wisconsin Dells, one of the most interesting is the H.H.
 Bennett Studio, which is also the oldest operating business in the area.
 H.H.
 Bennett is considered one of the best landscape photographers of the 19th century.
 The photography studio opened in 1875 and is considered to be the oldest operating studio of its kind in the United States.

 Address: 215 Broadway, Wisconsin Dells, Wisconsin

-8 Bigfoot Zipline
+10. Bigfoot Zipline

-If you are looking for an aerial view of the Dells, a zipline adventure is a fantastic option.
+If you are looking for an aerial view of the Dells, a zipline adventure is a fantastic option and one of the best places to visit for adrenaline seekers.
 Bigfoot Zipline Tours is one of the top outdoor adventure attractions in Wisconsin Dells.
 Tours generally last 2.5 hours and take you through seven ziplines that soar above trees and lakes.

 Address: 1550 Wisconsin Dells Parkway, Wisconsin Dells, Wisconsin

 Wisconsin's largest indoor water park, Kalahari is one-stop shopping when it comes to lodging and things to do.
 The 125,000-square-foot water park and indoor theme park will keep you busy for several days.
 Popular rides in the park include the lazy river raft ride; Flowrider, where you can surf waves; the wave pool; and the winding Zig Zag Zebra waterslide.

 Address: 1305 Kalahari Drive, Wisconsin Dells, Wisconsin

-11 River Walk
+13. River Walk

 A scenic stroll along the Wisconsin Dells River Walk is a memorable experience.
 The sandstone bluffs that mark this area have not always been accessible to visitors, but the quarter-mile paved River Walk gives you the most scenic views by foot of the Wisconsin River.

 Address: 100 Block Downtown, Wisconsin Dells, Wisconsin

-12 Lost Canyon Tours
+14. Lost Canyon Tours

 You can explore the deepest canyon in Wisconsin by horse and carriage during a Lost Canyon Tour.
 The mile-long path that cuts through cliff-walled gorges gives you private access to one of the most scenic areas in the state.
 Your tour through the narrow passages by carriage is a unique experience.